iris-hep/iris-hep.github.io/_fellows/2021/SantamRC.md

 e-mail: santamdev404@gmail.com
 project_title: Automating Awkward Array Testing
 focus-area: as
-project_goal: >
-  Awkward Array is a popular library for nested, variable-sized data, including arbitrary-length lists, records, mixed types, and missing data, using NumPy-like idioms.
+project_goal: "Awkward Array is a popular library for nested, variable-sized data,\
+  \ including arbitrary-length lists, records, mixed types, and missing data, using\
-  The project involves automating tests for various “Kernel Functions” in the library by working on selecting appropriate input values for test cases of the kernel functions.
+  \ NumPy-like idioms.
+The project involves automating tests for various \u201CKernel\
+  \ Functions\u201D in the library by working on selecting appropriate input values\
-  Here Hypothesis Testing Tool would be used to let off the load a bit by using various statistical methods for testing.
-The Kernel Functions would soon be implemented in CUDA therefore this project work would prove to be the genesis of the understanding that the CUDA implementations are correct and good to work with.
+  \ for test cases of the kernel functions.
+Here Hypothesis Testing Tool would be\
+  \ used to let off the load a bit by using various statistical methods for testing.\
+  \ The Kernel Functions would soon be implemented in CUDA therefore this project\
+  \ work would prove to be the genesis of the understanding that the CUDA implementations\
+  \ are correct and good to work with.\n"
 mentors:
 - Jim Pivarski (Princeton)
 - Ianna Osborne (Princeton)